egeloen/IvoryCKEditorBundle/Resources/doc/usage/skin.rst

 Install your Skin
 -----------------

-First of all, you need to download & extract your skin in the web directory.
-For that, you have 2 possibilities:
+First of all, you need to download and extract your skin in the web directory.
+For that, you have two possibilities:

-  - Directly put it in the web directory (``/web/ckeditor/`` for example).
+#.
+Directly put it in the web directory (``/web/ckeditor/`` for example).
-  - Put it in the ``/Resources/public/`` directory of any of your bundles and install the assets.
+#.
+Put it in the ``/Resources/public/`` directory of any of your bundles and
+   install the assets.

 Register your Skin
 ------------------

 Then, to use your skin, just need to register it in your configuration or in your widget:

 .. configuration-block::